Skip to content

 They rarely appreciate and give second chances for growth.

-Life tastes good and bad.
+Life tastes good and bad equally.

-If you have tasted bad food, then only you always lean to taste good food next time.
+If you have tasted some bad food, then only you always lean to taste good food next time.

 This is another truth in life.

-Repeated mistakes only happen when we don’t study mistakes, and repeated success only happens when we study mistakes.
+Paulo Coelho, the author of the classic novel ‘The Alchemist‘ says “Repeated mistakes only happen when we don’t study mistakes, and repeated success only happens when we study mistakes.”

 I also noticed a very clear difference in the perception of success in the underdeveloped and developed world.